This Thai Potato Corn Chowder recipe is inspired by Thai flavors like ginger, lemongrass, and coconut milk. A vegan and gluten free soup!

 Instructions

-- Sauté for 4-5 minutes, stirring often.
+- Add the sweet corn along with ¼ tsp. each kosher salt and pepper.
+Sauté for another 4-5 minutes, stirring often.

 Mark, CompassandFork